pretix/pretix-docs/docs/tutorial/event.md

 We do not need to touch these quick settings at the moment.
 We will take a closer look at products (tickets, gift cards, etc.) in the next section of this tutorial.
 All we are going to do on this page is add two more pieces of information that are mandatory for our ticket shop to go live.
-We will provide a general email address at which our customers can contact us in the "contact address" field.
+We will provide a general email address at which our customers can contact us in the Contact address" field.
-This email address will be displayed in the page footer of our shop with the label "contact event organizer".
+This email address will be displayed in the page footer of our shop with the label "Contact event organizer".
-We will provide a URL to legal imprint information for our organization's online presence in the "imprint URL" field.
+We will provide a URL to legal imprint information for our organization's online presence in the "Imprint URL" field.

 Once we click :btn:Save: at the bottom of the page, we are taken to an overview of the event, which gives us its name, the timeline of tickets sales and presale, and the status of our ticket shop, which should be in test mode at this point.

 ## Event-level Dashboard

 Now that we have created our event, we have access to all possible options for the event.
-We can visit the event-level dashboard by clicking the :btn:pretix.eu: button in the top left corner and then selecting the event we just created in the list titled "your upcoming events".
+We can visit the event-level dashboard by clicking the :btn:pretix.eu: button in the top left corner and then selecting the event we just created in the list titled "Your upcoming events".
 The event-level dashboard gives us an overview of the event's basic information and status.
 It allows us to leave an internal comment for ourselves or our team and it logs recent changes.